jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

   digital input low/high can be converted to a pedal pressed or released, an analog input can be converted to a potentiometer position in SI units, an analog output can be used to send a desired motor current...
-IO files use the XML language and follow the naming convention ``sawRobotIO1394-xxxx.xml``.
+IO files use the JSON language and follow the naming convention ``sawRobotIO1394-xxxx.json``.

   * There is one IO configuration file per active arm (MTM, PSM and ECM).
 This file is specific to each arm since it will store the results of different calibration steps.
 Therefore, its name contains the arm's serial number.
-For example, ``sawRobotIO1394-PSM1-27425.xml``.
+For example, ``sawRobotIO1394-PSM1-27425.json``.
 These files are not shared across systems.

   * Some of the IO configuration files don't require any calibration